JoshCarter-ops/LiveSplit.RunCounter/README.md

 RunCounter is a LiveSplit component that displays the number of times a PB has been achieved.

 Installation:
-Go to the releases section and download the .ddl file.
+Go to the releases section and download the .dll file.
-Copy/Move the .ddl file into your livesplit/components folder.
+Copy/Move the .dll file into your livesplit/components folder.
 Open LiveSplit -> edit layout -> information -> Run Counter -> Voila!